A complete guide to scattering cremated remains

 As of yet, the scattering of cremains is not especially legislated.
 Technically, the EPA mandates that a burial (or scattering) at sea should be conducted three nautical miles from the coast.

-Cemeteries that offer memorial scattering gardens have their own regulations that families must abide by.
-If you are considering a public venue, you need to contact the venue and inquire about their regulations.
+Cemeteries that offer memorial scattering gardens have regulations that families must abide by.
+If you are considering a public venue, contact the venue to confirm its regulations.

-As cremation and ash-scattering memorials grow in popularity, many places have seen the opportunity arise to embrace the notion of offering memorial services for scattering.
-For example, golf courses have become popular scattering venues for former members and a great way to memorialize, fertilize, and encourage the family to return to the club!
+As cremation and ash-scattering memorials grow in popularity, many places have seen an opportunity to offer memorial services for scattering.
+For example, golf courses have become popular as venues for former members to gather and as a way to memorialize, fertilize, and encourage the family to return to the club!

 Some sporting venues have consented to allow the scattering of ashes.
 As with golf clubs, it has been viewed as a beneficial way to encourage families to have a lasting connection with the venue.

-However, several public places have started to prohibit cremains from being scattered within their boundaries.
+However, several public places have begun prohibiting the scattering of cremains within their boundaries.
 These places also mandate regulations and charges to facilitate the scattering service.

-Finally, we must mention there are a few other different scattering options.
+Finally, we note that there are several other scattering options.

-Balloon Scattering – This can take 2 forms.
-Using a hot air balloon to take the cremated remains into the air and then scatter them from the hot air balloon.
-Or using Eternal Ascent, which offers a service to fill a biodegradable balloon with helium and ashes and release the balloon into the atmosphere.
+This can take two forms: using a hot-air balloon to lift the cremated remains and then scatter them from the balloon, or using Eternal Ascent, which offers a service to fill a biodegradable balloon with helium and ashes and release it into the atmosphere.
 At 30,000 feet, the balloon will freeze and shatter, releasing the ash at a great height.
-The point to consider is that there is little control over where the balloon will eventually release the ashes.
+The key point is that there is little control over where the balloon will ultimately release the ashes.

 Shotgun shell firing